TanapholSU/rag_system/README.md

 ## /v1/extract (method: POST)

 Requirements are:
-- input is query text and file_id  (signed URL) as an input
+- input is query text and signed URL as input
 - perform vector search using query text on the document in vector stored extracted from the file with signed_url
 - use chat completion (chatprompt) to generate the answer